lvaruzza/bioscala/README.md

 The commands are availiable as shell scripts in bin directory

-Example
+Example:

   ./bin/dumpContigs velvet preprocessor/colorspace_input.csfasta contigs